stiofanEimeid/the-online-cookbook/testing.md

 ### Browswer Compatibility

 The application was tested on Edge, Firefox, Google Chrome, Opera and Safari.
+The site functioned satisfactorily on every browser except Safari, discussed below.

 ## Bugs Discovered